Elite-Kode/elitebgs/CONTRIBUTING.md

 2. NodeJS v8.9.0 (Carbon) and above
 3. MongoDb 3.2 and above
 4. Configure front end and back end secrets, with or without Discord and BugSnag integration
+5. A Discord account and "guild" (server) for oAuth authentication

 Both node.js and MongoDB must be installed and correctly working, otherwise these instructions may fail.